namhai923/Bison-Bank-of-Canada/README.md

 Inside the back-end foler, type "npm install" then "npm start" to run it

 Run frontend:
-cd into the front-end folder and "npm start"
+cd into the front-end folder.
+If you don't have node_modules in that folder, run "npm install" on the terminal to install the dependencies.
+Run "npm start" to start the front-end server.
+The server will run on localhost:3000.

 ## Instructions (Please Read)
 This section will explain additional instructions about how to use certain features